 Moisturizer is non-negotiable, even for oily skin.
 Skipping it signals your skin to produce more oil to compensate for dryness.
 Choose a lightweight, non-comedogenic formula with hyaluronic acid to hydrate without heaviness.
 If you're acne-prone, look for moisturizers with ceramides that won't clog pores but still maintain your skin barrier.

 Sunscreen is where most men's routines completely fail, yet it's the single most important anti-aging step.
-UV damage accounts for 80% of visible aging, and men get 40% more lifetime sun exposure than women.
-For daily protection without the greasy feel that makes men skip it, Biore UV Aqua Rich Watery Essence SPF 50 ($10) works because it dries completely matte and layers well under other products.
+UV exposure is widely considered the largest contributor to premature skin aging, and men are more likely to skip daily protection than women.
+For a daily option that avoids the greasy feel men tend to dislike, a light matte formula such as Biore UV Aqua Rich Watery Essence SPF 50 dries down well and layers cleanly under other products.

 Pro tip